Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Testing the pepper-pot method

 \subsection{Beam emittance for various source sizes}

-With the simulation volume and parameters established, multiple simulations were conducted for various source sizes, corresponding to different rms emittances.
+With the simulation setup and parameters established, multiple simulations were conducted for various source sizes but constant beam divergence, leading to different RMS emittances.
 Additionally, masks with various hole diameters were employed to evaluate the performance of the pepper-pot method.
-The rms emittance of the primary electron beam in the simulations was altered solely by modifying the beam’s source size.
+The RMS emittance of the primary electron beam in the simulations was altered solely by modifying the beam’s source size.
 The beam’s emittance was then inferred using the algorithm steps described above.

-The results of the different simulation runs for two different pepper-pot geometries are shown in Fig.~\ref{fig:source scan geant4}.
-In the left panel, a comparison between the input and inferred emittance from the simulations is presented for a pepper-pot mask with a pitch between holes of 120~\si{\um}, and the center panel compares the emittance values for a pepper-pot mask with a pitch of 150~\si{\um}.
-The GEANT4 $\epsilon_{\mathrm{rms}}$ is calculated using Eq.~\eqref{eq. rms emittance definition} where the beam divergence and waist are from the test electron beam of each simulation run.
+The simulation results for two different geometries are shown in Fig.~\ref{fig:source scan geant4}.
+The left panel compares the input emittance of the primary electron beam in GEANT4, $\epsilon_{\rmsin}$, with the calculated emittance $\epsilon_{\rmscalc}$ obtained from the simulated beamlet projections on the virtual screen using the algorithm in Section~\ref{subsec.
+GEANT4 simulation}, for a pepper-pot mask with a 120~\si{\um} hole pitch with hole diameters of $20–50$~\si{\um} in steps of 10~\si{\um}.
+The center panel shows the same comparison for a mask with a 150~\si{\um} hole pitch.